 What also makes the Sundarbans unique is that it's the only mangrove jungle in the world to have tigers -- and, they're strong swimmers!
 Long stretches of nylon net fencing have been installed on forest boundaries to prevent the tigers from venturing into villages.
 Most residents of the Sundarbans know someone who's been attacked by a tiger.
 Don't go expecting to see one though.
 They're very shy and usually remain well hidden.

 The Sundarbans can only be accessed by boat.
-It's located around 100 kilometers southeast of Kolkata in the state of West Bengal.
+It's located about 100 kilometers (62 miles) southeast of Kolkata in the state of West Bengal.
 The nearest railway station is in Canning.
 The road goes up to Godkhali (around two and a half hours drive from Kolkata), which is known as the gateway to the Sundarbans.

-The Sundarbans has two other wildlife sanctuaries apart from Sajnekhali Wildlife Sanctuary, which are located at Lothian Island and Haliday Island.
+The Sundarbans has two other wildlife sanctuaries apart from Sajnekhali Wildlife Sanctuary.
+They are located at Lothian Island and Haliday Island.

 Sundarbans Permits and Fees

 The park entry fee is 60 rupees for Indians and 200 rupees for foreigners.
-There's also a 400 rupee boat entry fee (per day).
+There's also a boat entry fee of 400 rupees per day for all zones, except for the interior Netidhopani zone (the fee for this zone is 800 rupees).
 It's compulsory to have one guide per boat, costing 400 rupees for Indians and 700 rupees for foreigners.

 How to Visit the Sundarbans